 As the UK is becoming an increasingly multicultural society, we have a duty to provide our children with an understanding of and knowledge about other cultures and languages.
-The MFL provision at Key Stage 2 in High Ercall Primary School is designed to reflect this and also takes into consideration the primary MFL entitlement as set out in the National Curriculum 2014.
+The Language provision at Key Stage 2 in High Ercall Primary School is designed to reflect this and meet the expectations of the the primary foreign languages entitlement as set out in the National Curriculum 2014.

 - Our language learning is inclusive and accessible for all to enable all the children to learn more and remember more.

-- We will give our children a clear starting point for a school career in learning languages - to enable our children to continue their learning at our main feeder school – The Charlton Academy.
+- We will give our children a clear starting point for a school career in learning languages - to enable our children to continue their learning in French at our main feeder school – The Charlton Academy.

-- French is taught as a coherent programme from year 3 to year 6 – building substantive knowledge to enable the children to speak, read and write in French by Year 6.
+- It is taught as a coherent programme from year 3 to year 6 – building substantive knowledge to enable the children to speak, read and write in French by Year 6.

 - The taught substantive knowledge is: phonics, key vocabulary and grammar.
 With clear sequencing and regular practise and retrieval, the children build their knowledge and understanding of the French language to meet the requirements of the National Curriculum.

-- The curriculum also encompasses learning about French life and culture.
+- The children learn and know about French life and culture.

-One of our key drivers for our curriculum at High Ercall is diversity.
+- building our children’s understanding of diversity.
 It is important that we give all children the chance to learn a language to gain insights into their own lives and those of others around the world.
 They then can learn about people in other countries and cultures and reflect upon their own cultural identities and those of other people.

 What do we want children to be able to do by the end of Year 6?

-- Foster an interest in learning another language;
+- Fosters an interest in learning another language;

-- Apply and develop their knowledge of languages and language learning;
+- Will enable children to apply and develop their knowledge of languages and providing a foundation for language learning;

 - Develop substantive knowledge to apply to speaking, reading and writing in French

-- Gain enjoyment, pride and a sense of achievement;
+- Allows most children to gain enjoyment, pride and a sense of achievement;

 How will this support the children in lifelong learning?